0xharkirat/flutter_clock/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-# FlutterClock
+# SimpleClock
-FlutterClock is a simple package that provides a stream of the current time.
+SimleClock is a simple package that provides a stream of the current time.
 You can use this stream to display the current time and date in your Flutter applications.
 This package is especially useful when you need to update the time displayed in your app in real-time.

 ## Features